floybix/floybix.github.io/_drafts/attempting-nab.md

 about the contribution of different aspects of the HTM models.
 I'll discuss some below.

-The headline result comes from Comportex with mostly the same parameters as the Numenta model, but with the following differences:
+The headline result here comes from Comportex with mostly the same parameters as the Numenta model, but with the following differences:

 * first-order transition memory (1 cell per column, down from 32);